Santiago Metro: MetroArte

 The Santiago Metro incorporates 73 public artworks in its stations through the MetroArte fundation.
-Universidad de Chile features Memoria visual de una nación ("Visual Memory of a Nation"), a 1,200 square-meters mural created by Chilean painter Mario Toral and represents the history of the country.
+Universidad de Chile features Memoria visual de una nación ("Visual Memory of a Nation"), a 1,200 square-meter mural created by Chilean painter Mario Toral and represents the history of the country.
 Other pieces of art are in Baquedano (featuring modern art and a concert space), Bellas Artes (multimedia art), Santa Lucía (Portuguese azulejos, a gift made by the Lisbon Metro), La Moneda (with realistic painting representing typical landscape), and various other stations.

 Memoria visual de una nación at Universidad de Chile by Mario Toral.